dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 </center>
 Deca brings us colorful syllables delicately weaved into a tapestry displaying the story of human consciousness.
 From the demons in the head of men, to freeing ourself from our own cages, this album is full of symbolism, lyricism, and reflection.
-To me, it's a bright bulb in a dimming field of hip hop.
+To me, a long time fan and artist in the , it's a bright bulb in a dimming field of hip hop.
 Thought provoking speech samples throughout the album bring us back decades.

 🕵 Discovered with  views,  likes on Youtube